awsdocs/aws-iot-docs/developerguide/configure-logging.md

 Before you enable AWS IoT logging, make sure you understand the CloudWatch Logs access permissions\.
 Users with access to CloudWatch Logs can see debugging information from your devices\.
 For more information, see [Authentication and Access Control for Amazon CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/auth-and-access-control-cw.html)\.
 If you expect high traffic patterns in AWS IoT Core due to load testing, consider turning off IoT logging to prevent throttling\.
 If high traffic is detected, our service may disable logging in your account\.

 Following shows how to create a logging role and policy for AWS IoT Core resources\.
-For information about how you can create an IAM logging role and policy for AWS IoT Core for LoRaWAN, see [Create logging role and policy for AWS IoT Core for LoRaWAN](connect-iot-lorawan-create-logging-role-policy.md)\.
+For information about how you can create an IAM logging role and policy for AWS IoT Core for LoRaWAN, see [Create logging role and policy for AWS IoT Wireless](connect-iot-lorawan-create-logging-role-policy.md)\.

 ### Create a logging role<a name="create-logging-role"></a>